Linxu-Fan/FEM_IPC/README.md

-Code for variational fracture simulation.
+Code for differentiable fracture simulation with explicit crack surface representation.
+Working in progress.